Historic Shade Network, Climate Resilience, and Environmental Health

-At the center of this network is Elenda Street, where seventy-eight mature Ficus microcarpa trees form a continuous canopy corridor.
+At the center of this network is Elenda Street, where seventy-eight mature Ficus microcarpa trees form a continuous canopy corridor, the living spine of the district's civic and environmental infrastructure.
 These trees also flank the neighborhood district on Overland Avenue.
-The Culver City Urban Forest Master Plan (2016) identifies this corridor as one of the city’s most productive ecological assets, providing the highest per-species rate of air pollution removal in Culver City.
+The Culver City Urban Forest Master Plan (2016) identifies this neighborhood district as one of the city’s most productive ecological assets, providing the highest per-species rate of air pollution removal in Culver City.
 These trees provide extensive shade for students and families walking between the tri-school campuses and the Robert Frost Auditorium, demonstrating how landscape design can function simultaneously as environmental infrastructure and civic space.

-This central corridor connects to a broader system of tree-lined streets that extend the canopy network throughout the district and into adjacent areas of Culver City.
+This central residential street anchors a continuous network of connected tree canopy corridors thereby enhancing a broader system of tree-lined streets that extend the canopy network throughout the district and into adjacent areas of Culver City.

 To the west and south, Garfield Avenue contains forty-six Jacaranda mimosifolia, while Farragut Street and Franklin Street support a combined fifty-eight Ulmus parvifolia.
 These corridors connect Elenda’s central canopy to additional shaded routes within the neighborhood.